Intel 8080: Pin use

 The address bus has its own 16 pins, and the data bus has 8 pins that are usable without any multiplexing.
 Using the two additional pins (read and write signals), it is possible to assemble simple microprocessor devices very easily.
 Only the separate IO space, interrupts, and DMA need added chips to decode the processor pin signals.
-However, the pin load capacity is limited; even simple computers often require bus amplifiers.
+Nonetheless, the pin load capacity is limited; even simple computers often require bus amplifiers.

 The processor needs three power sources (−5, +5, and +12 V) and two non-overlapping high-amplitude synchronizing signals.
-However, at least the late Soviet version КР580ВМ80А was able to work with a single +5 V power source, the +12 V pin being connected to +5 V and the −5 V pin to ground.
+Nonetheless, at least the late Soviet version КР580ВМ80А was able to work with a single +5 V power source, the +12 V pin being connected to +5 V and the −5 V pin to ground.

 The pin-out table, from the chip's accompanying documentation, describes the pins as follows: